mtdagar/Cookbook/README.md

 ## Features
 1. Fetches new recipes from API
+2. Uses kotlincooroutines
-2. Sign up with E-mail or Google
+3. Sign up with E-mail or Google
-3. Add/save recipes
+4. Add/save recipes
-4. Youtube integration
+5. Youtube integration

 ## Performance Features
 1. Fast and safe user datatbase saved using Rooms